browserengineering/book/book/visual-effects.md

 personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).

-Later on, floating-point, and then over time GPUs, because standard equipment on new computers.
+Later on, floating-point coprocessors, and then over time GPUs, because standard equipment on new computers.
 This made it much easier to implement fast rounded corners.
 However, the `border-radius` CSS property didn't appear in browsers until around 2010.
 But that didn't stop web developers from putting rounded corners